Q: What is the macOS Catalina Sidecar feature and how to use it?

 Step 3: Open System Preferences on your Mac

 Now when you are all prepped up, you can start using Sidecar on macOS Catalina and your iPad.
-Simply follow these easy steps to start using macOS Catalina Sidecar feature:
+Simply follow these easy steps to start using the macOS Catalina Sidecar feature:

 Step 4: Launch Sidecar on Mac

 That’s it!
 Once you have connected your iPad and Mac, you can easily launch the Sidecar feature.
 On any window on your Mac, you can hover the mouse pointer on the full-screen button.
 From here, you can choose to move the window on the connected iPad and access it the way you like.
-You can also just mirror your Mac’s screen on iPad as well apart from extending the display.
+You can also just mirror your Mac’s screen on the iPad as well apart from extending the display.

 Since Sidecar is still a new feature on Mac, there aren’t a lot of options for us to customize it.
 You can go to System Preferences > Sidecar to access its available options.
-Apart from the connected iPad, following are the major changes you can make here.
+Apart from the connected iPad, the following are the major changes you can make here.